JudeWallace/Monte-Carlo-Simulation/README.md

    ```bash
    git clone https://github.com/JudeWallace/Monte-Carlo-Simulation.git
    ```
-3. Navigate to the directory of the project in a terminal.
+3. Navigate to the project in the terminal:
    ```bash
    cd Monte-Carlo-Simulation
    ```